 Just remember that as we are learning to live without THC coursing through our bloodstream, we are also learning how to be happy without introducing any other kind of mind altering substance to our bodies.

 I’ll be honest here.
 I found myself drinking a little more in my first weeks of quitting marijuana.
 I don’t think I ever had a problem with alcohol before.

 This is not to say I ever abstained from alcohol, I just didn’t drink to get drunk, I would have rather gotten high.

-Whether it was grace, inner wisdom, or a natural aversion to copious amounts of alcohol, I don’t know, but I soon realized that this was a very slippery slope.
+Whether it was grace, inner wisdom, or a natural fear of large amounts of alcohol, I don’t know, but I soon realized that this was a very slippery slope.
 So I guess that’s what I’m trying to say to you, just be self aware and know it’s a slippery slope to replace the high from weed with too much alcohol.

 While we’re on the subject, if you drink too much already, then you’re on the wrong website.
 Alcohol addiction is far worse than marijuana addiction and requires professional help.

 Hopefully the reason you chose weed as a crutch in the first place is because you have an aversion to more illicit drugs like cocaine, meth, heroin, and whatnot.
 Do I really need to say how bad these drugs are?

 The reason I even bring it up is that the first days and weeks of quitting marijuana will be hard and good habits are far more difficult to establish than bad habits.
 There will be moments of weakness.
 Just be strong and focus on your goals.